jtanx/fontforge/doc/sphinx/ui/menus/editmenu.rst

 .. object:: Find / Replace

-   Only in the font view, this brings up a :doc:`dialog <search>` that allows you to find patterns within glyphs and replace them with other patterns.
+   Only in the font view, this brings up a :doc:`dialog </ui/dialogs/search>` that allows you to find patterns within glyphs and replace them with other patterns.

 .. _editmenu.ReplaceRef: